pxsswordprotected/semblocks/README.md

 ## Personal note

 I made this tool since I archive many of things on my Are.na profile and I needed a way to quickly search through everyhting I have saved.
 Are.na's own search tool is limited in capacity, allowing for only direct indexxing capabilities.
 Semblocks makes searching much more efficent; I can now pull relevant blocks with an image upload for example.
-IN the future I want to add more capabilities like adding LLM search features for more dynamic interactions with information bases.
+In the future I want to add more capabilities like adding LLM search features for more dynamic interactions with information bases.

 ## Stack